Vexed01/Vex-Cogs/docs/cogs/status.rst

 **Latest**: Every time the service posts an update on an incident, I will send a new message contaning only the latest update.
 Best used in a dedicated status channel.

+**Edit**: When a new incident is created, I will sent a new message.
+When this incident is updated, I will then add the update to the original message.
+Best used in a dedicated status channel.

 .. _status-command-statusset-edit-webhook: